English name: Slender Worm Snake (aka: “Slender Blind Snake”, “Doi Pui Blind Snake”, “Stoliczka’s Worm Snake”)

 Scientific name: Indotyphlops porrectus (formerly Typhlops porrectus)

 Description: To 28cm long.
-May appear to be a worm at first glance, but can be distinguished by its small shiny scales, eyes, and flicking tongue.
 Slender even for a blind snake, with a body length 50-60 times greater than the body diameter.
 Has distinct eye and a sharp spine on end of tail.
-Body is light brown to brownish-black.
-Underbelly is pale brown, with snout to chin and anal area white or cream.
-Some specimens have a pale head going all the way back behind the eyes.
+Body is light brown to brownish-black with pale brown underbelly.
+Snout to chin and anal area white or cream, some specimens have a pale head going all the way back behind the eyes.

-Similar Species: Brahminy Blind Snake has a less distinct eye and is not quite as slender.
-A scale count might be necessary to tell them apart.
+Similar Species: Brahminy Blind Snake has a less distinct eye, is not quite as slender, and has 20 midbody scale rows.

-Flower’s Blind Snake is creamy yellow from the snout to the chin and has a blunt tail with no sharp spine.
+Flower’s Blind Snake has glands scattered around the head scales and a blunt tail with no sharp spine.

 Blind snake species are difficult to distinguish from each other on appearance alone.
-More specific identifying characteristics are described in this key to the blind snakes in Thailand.
+Specific identifying characteristics are described in this key to the blind snakes in Thailand.

 Habitat: Is found in forests, parks, and agricultural areas.
 Usually found under rotting logs.
 Like other blind snakes comes to the surface occasionally during humid/rainy nights.